alevani/ant_war_simulation/README.md

 #

+Talk about examples from the file form Payam.

 It is very likely that this project will be a reflection of all the studies, such as “Combat between large derived societies: A subterranean army ant established as a predator of mature leaf-cutting ant colonies” written by Scott Powell or “The Remarkable Self- Organisation of Ants”, written by Emily Singer.

 # The ant kingdom

-Throughout this chapter, we will go through the history of ants, what they are and wha they account for. ... various species that could be interesting to study and use for the simulation

-Introduction to the chapter?
-Like this chapter will go thought that, and that, and blah blah blah..Jan's style ;) (sorry if you see this <3) (something like above)
+This section is about ants.
+Their history, their birth, their life, but also how they function and behave in groups and individually.
+As we are restrained in time and space, we will talk about only a very few of the enormous amount of interesting species that exist out there.
+The end goal is to give ourselves an Idea of which ant species are good candidates for a simulation and why they are but also to highlights very interesting biological behaviors that emerge within each species.
+At the end of the section, some of these biological behaviors will be chosen, based on preferences and interests, to be used later for the simulation.

-Ants are ancient being that emerge around 140 to 168 millions years ago, even though they really started to diversify only about some 60 millions years after.
-From the many known species -> this is not so English, ants form the very first insect super kingdom.
-They are estimated to be about 10'000'000'000'000'000 (10'000 trillion) individuals, which account for 20% of the total animal biomass.
-This super kingdom, however, is far from being a unified heaven.
-From the 11'000 classified species and the 20'000 estimated species, rare are the ants that get along together.
+Ants are ancient beings that emerge around 140 to 168 million years ago, even though they started to diversify only about some 60 million years after [1] [2].
+From the dinosaur era to the Human realm, no kingdom has ever been as large and as powerful compared to the ants super-kingdom.
+They are estimated to be about 10'000'000'000'000'000 (10'000 trillion) individuals [4], which account for 20% of the total animal biomass[3] [5].
+This superkingdom, however, is far from being an unified and coherent heaven.
+From the 16'000 classified species and the 20'000 estimated species  [2], rare are the ant species that resemble one another.
+Indeed, from the very early age of their existence, ants have been evolving and adapting to a large amount of environment.
+They now come in a large variety of colors, from yellow to black.
+They live in every environment, from extreme heat desert to rainy forests and swamps.
+The only places that remain untouched (almost) are cold and high places on earth, as ants need a heat source to survive [6].
+Ants are, at some extent, like human.
+Individually they cannot do much, they are too simple and their brain is only capable to perform a limited set of action.
+To become what ants are today, they needed a fundamental thing: Collaboration.

-[a few examples of ants getting along and ants not getting along?]

-Individually, and ant can't do much.

-- One ant alone is nothing, they are like humain, they need collaboration to survive and evolve

->  They adapt to each env, that's why they exist everywhere.

 https://www.livescience.com/747-ants-rule-world.html